 Newly refreshed Mudlarks Children’s Gallery reopens at the Museum of London Docklands.
-The hands-on, exploratory area (aka soft play) introduces the stories of London’s docks.
+The hands-on, themed soft play introduces the stories of London’s docks.
 Book a general admission ticket to the museum and add on your Mudlarks time-slot from 19:00 the night before your visit.
 From May 22 2021.
 FREE, ages up to 8 years old.

 Good news klaxon!
 Recently-closed Florence Nightingale Museum will be open the first weekend of each month, starting with its Museum Open Days on 5 and 6 June 2021.
 See the actual lamp carried by Florence Nightingale during the Crimean War and her bad-tempered – now stuffed – pet owl, Athena, which she carried around in her pocket. £9 adult, £5 child, half price National Trust and Art Fund members.

 Take a family friendly tour through Charles Dickens’ only surviving London home.
 Get up close to objects in the rooms, identify mystery items and play a Victorian parlour game in Charles Dickens Museum‘s May half term explorers.
 31 May, 2 and 4 June 2021, 11:00 and 15:00. £6 per person, maximum 6 people per tour.
 Ages 5+.